INSIGHT-Minority militias stir fears of sectarian war in Damascus

 "One night, I was driving to Jaramana with friends.
 It was dark," said Ayman, adding that residents told him rebels had infiltrated the area.

 "Gunmen were searching the streets.
-We watched them for a while, and I realized something: I couldn't tell which of them were the soldiers, and which were the lijan.
+We watched them for a while, and I realised something: I couldn't tell which of them were the soldiers, and which were the lijan.
 Now, it is impossible to know."